brandonvessel/storj_node_reporter/README.md

 ### How to use it

 The program is a singular .py file.
-The only requirements are the correct Python version (currently only supports 2.X) and installing required packages using pip.
+The only requirements are the correct Python version (supports Python 2 and Python 3) and installing required packages using pip.

 Required pip packages:
 - gmail
 - schedule

-`pip install gmail schedule`
+Python 2 `pip install gmail schedule`
+Python 3 `pip3 install gmail schedule`

 It is recommended that you use [screen](https://ss64.com/bash/screen.html) if you are running this using an SSH connection.